Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_shadow_spawn_weight                     1       // The weight assigned to spawning the shadow ttt_arsonist_spawn_weight                   1       // The weight assigned to spawning the arsonist ttt_spy_spawn_weight                        1       // The weight assigned to spawning the spy
+ttt_shadow_spawn_weight                     1       // The weight assigned to spawning the shadow ttt_arsonist_spawn_weight                   1       // The weight assigned to spawning the arsonist ttt_spy_spawn_weight                        1       // The weight assigned to spawning the spy ttt_guesser_spawn_weight                    1       // The weight assigned to spawning the guesser
 // (Note: Each role is limited to one player per round.)

 // Individual Role Minimum Player Requirements